erasmus-without-paper/ewp-specs-management/README.md

 ### How to get my draft (or change proposal) released?

 You CANNOT assume that all partners are watching all of the issues.
-You MUST contact all the partners and attempt to get their approval before you can deem your proposal as ready to be released.
+You MUST contact all the partners (see the *EWP Partners and Developers* section below) and attempt to get their approval before you can deem your proposal as ready to be released.

  * Only trivial changes of already implemented APIs may be merged without asking for the approval of the other partners.